davidgilbertson/fireball/README.md

 `callback` will be passed a single argument, the score.

 This is handy if you have a modular system and want to access the fireball score in a different module without using a global variable.
 If the score has already been calculated this will execute immediately.

 ## Browser support
-Modern browsers and IE10+, Android 4.4+, Safari 5.1+
+Chrome, Firefox, Safari, Android 4.4+.

+Won't work in the current IE (11) or Edge (25).

 ## Benchmark
 The Fireball score is roughly aligned with [the Octane benchmark](http://chromium.github.io/octane/) score;